Associate Professor Amelia Thorpe

 BEnvDes BArch (Hons) UWA, BPolSt (City Policy) (Hons) Murdoch, BA (Jurisprudence) (Hons) Oxford, LLM, Harvard, PhD, ANU

-I joined UNSW Law in 2012, having worked previously as a director at the Environmental Defender’s Office, Australia’s largest and oldest public interest environmental law organisation.
-At the EDO I led a capacity-building program for environmental law in the Pacific region, working primarily on climate change at national and international levels.
+Amelia joined UNSW Law in 2012, having worked previously as a director at the Environmental Defender’s Office, Australia’s largest and oldest public interest environmental law organisation.
+Amelia led the EDO’s legal outreach programs, including indigenous and community engagement in NSW and a capacity-building program for environmental law in the Pacific region, working primarily on climate change at national and international levels.

-Before Law I studied Architecture and City Policy, and worked for the planning, transport and housing departments in Western Australia.
-I worked on projects including the award winning TravelSmart and Liveable Neighbourhoods programs, as well as New Metro Rail, then the largest infrastructure project ever undertake in the state, and Dialogue with the City, a deliberative planning process involving more than 1,000 people.
-A particular interest in the policy and regulatory aspects of urban development led me to study law.
-I completed degrees at the University of Oxford and at Harvard Law School and, later, a PhD at ANU.
-I remain actively involved in the practice of planning, and am currently community representative on the City of Sydney Local Planning Panel.
+Before Law Amelia studied Architecture and City Policy, and worked for the planning, transport and housing departments in Western Australia.
+This included the award-winning TravelSmart and Liveable Neighbourhoods programs, as well as New Metro Rail, then the largest infrastructure project ever undertake in the state, and Dialogue with the City, a deliberative planning process involving more than 1,000 people.
+A particular interest in the policy and regulatory aspects of urban development led her to study law.
+Amelia completed law degrees at the University of Oxford and at Harvard Law School and, later, a PhD at ANU.

-I have three young children and work part time.
+Amelia has three young children and works part time.

 Thorpe AL; Stickells L; Moore T, 2017, 'Pop-up justice?
 Reflecting on relationships in the temporary city', in Hennebury J (ed.), Transience and Permanence in Urban Development, Wiley, pp. 151 - 169, http://dx.doi.org/10.1002/9781119055662.ch10